ikram-hamizi/blink-detection-dlib/README.md

 #### METHOD (2): Build an image locally from Dockerfile
-Clone the repository + run this to build an image:
+Clone the repository + run this command to build an image and run a container:
 ```bash
 docker build -t blink-counter .
 ```